-And girl's got the chops for style.
+And girl’s got the chops for style.
 She has a degree in Fashion Design from Parsons, and has apprenticed under labels such as Alexander Wang and Jack Spade.
-She's put her creative writing and Spanish degree from Emory to good use, living in Spain for three years while writing for a magazine about health and fashion, plus contributing the majority of fashion content to Agyness Deyn's website, NAAG
+She’s put her creative writing and Spanish degree from Emory to good use, living in Spain for three years while writing for a magazine about health and fashion, plus contributing the majority of fashion content to Agyness Deyn’s website, NAAG, then taking on the role of Contributing Editor of The Byrne Notice.

 Every time I meet up with Rachel, she introduces me to a new coffee shop or wine bar that I lurve.
 Not everyone can be her Facebook friend and be treated to her hilarious and whip-smart social commentary, so I asked her to share her lifestyle picks with the readers of EcoCult.
 Enjoy!